HSC CLI Module

 --failOnErrors (optional)

-Fail the build if any error was found in the checked pages.
+Fail the build if HSC detected any error in the checked pages.

 Type: Boolean